UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 * Version 0.2.1 (5/07/24 at 12:26pm): Added clarification about the **REMOVE** requirement in the Habit Tracker
 * Version 0.3.0 (5/12/24 at 12:12pm): Added video submission requirement
 * Version 0.3.1 (5/12/24 at 12:15pm): Added clarification about the `Diagram` tab in the deployed site
+* Version 0.3.2 (5/14/24 at 12:10pm): Added clarification about using sliders or input boxes for the `RESIZE` requirement